DIY Ugly Christmas Face Masks [Printable Templates]

 - Elastic or adjustable earloop bands

-- Face mask template (available in adult and child size) or face mask template of choice
+- Face mask template (available in different styles and adult/child sizes) or face mask template of choice

 - Filter liner - learn about filters here (optional)